 There’s no reason a well-planned and built WordPress site can’t keep giving value for years after it goes live – whether you choose to make ongoing changes and improvements or not.
-But, it is very important that WordPress and any plugins and themes are kept up-to-date for several reasons:
+But, it is very important that you regularly update WordPress and any plugins and themes for several reasons:

 Security – this is the most important reason.
 WordPress is a huge target for hackers and other malicious online types – being able to hack WordPress means instant access to millions of websites.
 The WordPress security team works continually to identify and fix security risks and holes.
 These fixes are released as WordPress updates.
 If you don’t update your WordPress, you’re leaving known security risks in place, which means that sooner or later your site will probably be hacked.
 This could have serious impact on your business – resulting in loss of confidential data like client details, site downtime or embarrassing content being placed on your site, as well as costing you time, effort and money to fix.

 - Performance – the WordPress core team put a lot of time and effort into making WordPress faster and more efficient.
 Keeping your WordPress updated means that your site is performing as well as it can.

 - Features – Major releases of WordPress typically include improved functionality and tools to allow you to get more from your site.

 - User experience – Most updates to WordPress make the content management system quicker, easier and generally nicer to use, encouraging you to interact with your site more.